Efficient circuit compression by multiqudit entangling gates in linear optical quantum computation: Conclusion

-Our proposed realizations of multi-qudit quantum gates provide a positive solution to a critical limitation of existing qudit circuit compression schemes by offering much better scalability in terms of number of probabilistic entangling gates.
-Our two realizations of the same multi-level entangling gates also demonstrate a fundamental trade-off between prior information about the input quantum states and the resources required to implement the gate. \cite{PF21, MLS24, CHZ22, IJA19, LBB09, HXG18, EMF17, LWW20, ZXQ25, MEH16}
+Our proposed realizations of multi-qudit quantum operations provide a positive solution to a critical limitation of existing qudit circuit compression schemes by offering much better scalability in terms of number of probabilistic entangling gates.
+Our two realizations of the same multi-level entangling operations also demonstrate a fundamental trade-off between prior information about the input quantum states and the resources required to implement the gate.